handav/nlp-in-javascript-with-natural/README.md

 8. **Classify JSON text data with machine learning in Natural** - In this lesson, we will learn how to train a Naive Bayes classifier and a Logistic Regression classifier - basic machine learning algorithms - on JSON text data, and classify it into categories.

 9. **Using machine learning classifiers in a new project** - By this point we've seen that classification can take a long time, and with more data, it would take even longer.
 Luckily, Natural provides support to save your classifier.
-In this lesson, we will learn how to save a classifier and load it into a new project in order to classify new data.
+In this lesson, we will learn how to save our last classifier and load it into a new project in order to classify new data.

 10. **Identify the most important words in a document using tf-idf in Natural** - tf-idf, or term frequency-inverse document frequency, is a statistic that indicates how important a word is to the entire document.
 This lesson will explain term frequency and inverse document frequency, and show how we can use tf-idf to identify the most relevant words in a body of text.